Way Out There! Or is It?4 comments

 Also, eating disorder and other mental health treatment facilities across the country have constructed labyrinths for walking meditations.
 They also do rituals like writing unhelpful beliefs on a rock and throwing it into the lake to symbolize getting rid of it.

-Incense is used in a Catholic mass the same way indigenous people use smudging.
+Catholic mass uses incense the same way indigenous people use smudging.

 In an old Friends episode, Rachel, Phoebe and Monica burned their ex-boyfriends things as a symbol of letting go and moving on.

 In spas all over the world, they use earth – mud and rocks- to release toxins from the body.
-And in a sauna, people sweat out their toxins, much like a sweat lodge.
+Whereas in a sauna, people sweat out their toxins, much like a sweat lodge.

 Drinking chamomile tea to relax us or smooth move to help us, well, move.